nathanganser/SiaEdit/src/data/welcomeFile.md

 ## Update a publication

-After publishing, StackEdit keeps your file linked to that publication which makes it easy for you to re-publish it.
+After publishing, SiaEdit keeps your file linked to that publication which makes it easy for you to re-publish it.
 Once you have modified your file and you want to update your publication, click on the **Publish now** button in the navigation bar.

 > **Note:** The **Publish now** button is disabled if your file has not been published yet.

-## Manage file publication

-Since one file can be published to multiple locations, you can list and manage publish locations by clicking **File publication** in the **Publish** sub-menu.
-This allows you to list and remove publication locations that are linked to your file.
+> **Note:** Updating a published file is not yet possible on Skynet.
+This is coming soon.

 # Markdown extensions

-StackEdit extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.
+SiaEdit extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.

 > **ProTip:** You can disable any **Markdown extension** in the **File properties** dialog.